JanuszCh/Coder-Man-Game/README.md

 ### Inspiration
 Probably everyone knows the legendary Pac-Man game.
 Coder-Man is a simple variation Pac-Man.

+### Information
+Coder-Man Game was my final project on Become Front-End Developer bootcamp in CodersLab programming school.
+I have used object-oriented programming and functional programming, to learn how it works.

 ### Features
 * Twenty avatars to choose
 * Six different mazes